-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and the additional requirements applicable in Denmark.
-We have also fulfilled our other ethical responsibilities in accordance with the IEASBA Code.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (IESBA Code) and the additional ethical requirements applicable in Denmark.
+We have also fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.